 “If an entity is collecting, retaining, [and] sharing historical location data on an individualized level, it’s extraordinarily difficult to de-identify that, verging on impossible.”

 —John Verdi, Future of Privacy Forum

 In this case, the GPS data likely came from a device Steer EV itself installed in the vehicle (neither Steer nor Tesla responded to interview requests).
-However, according to researchers, Tesla is potentially in a position to provide similar GPS tracks for many of its 3 million customers.
+However, according to researchers, as discussed in previous entries in Spectrum's investigative series on Tesla's data (installment one; installment two), Tesla is potentially in a position to provide similar GPS tracks for many of its 3 million customers.

 For Teslas built since mid-2017, “every time you drive, it records the whole track of where you drive, the GPS coordinates and certain other metrics for every mile driven,” says Green, a Tesla owner who has reverse engineered the company’s Autopilot data collection.
 “They say that they are anonymizing the trigger results,” but, he says, “you could probably match everything to a single person if you wanted to.”

 Each of these trip logs, and other data “snapshots” captured by the Autopilot system that include images and video, is stripped of its identifying VIN and given a temporary, random ID number when it is uploaded to Tesla, says Green.
 However, he notes, that temporary ID can persist for days or weeks, connecting all the uploads made during that time.